PTGigi/PTGigi-Pokemon-Data/README.md

 # About
 This repo contains CSVs of Pokemon data I use for my various projects on [PTGigi.com](https://ptgigi.com).
 Most of the data is official and from [PokeAPI](https://github.com/PokeAPI/pokeapi), then transformed to a format that makes more sense for my needs.
 Gaps in data are filled in using various official game data dumps or Pokemon fan sites such as Bulbapedia, Serebii, etc. Some of the data is custom (by me).

 In general, this repo only contains current data relevent to my projects.
-You're welcome to use it, though I as I base the structure on my project needs, I may adjust it without warning.
+You're welcome to use it, though as I base the structure on my project needs, I may adjust it without warning.

 ## Contributions
 I'm happy to take contributions to this repo, just a few notes: